Bonalu 2023 | Bonalu Festival to thank Goddess Mahankali

 Bonalu festival is dedicated to Goddess Mahankali and is celebrated during the Ashadha month of the Hindu calendar.
 This is a religious day dedicated to thank Goddess Mahankali for her blessings.

-Bonalu 2019, will extend over four Sundays in one month.
-It takes place in the shashti tithi of shukla paksha in the month of Ashadha.
-As per the Amanta calendar, it marks the start of the Ashadha month.
+Bonalu 2023, will extend over four Sundays in ashada masam starting from June 25.
 The first and the fourth day of the Bonalu festival will be observed by conducting many special poojas to Goddess Yellamma.

 The name has been derived from the Sanskrit term ‘Bhojanam’.
 This in turn became Bonam and that later was termed as Bonalu.
 It all means food, or a feast as in Telugu language.
 As per the festival, this is a food offering that is offered to the Mother Goddess Mahankali.
 Bonam denotes the food that will be cooked in pots and that is offered to the Goddess.
 In various parts of Andhra Pradesh, Bonalu includes the worship of the Goddess in a number of forms and names like Pochamma, Yellamma, Ankalamma, Peddhamma, Maremma, Dokkalamma, Poleramma, and Nookalamma.